The Cyclades · Naxos

 Chora (Naxos Town)

 The harbour, the Venetian Kastro maze, the Portara at sunset, and a dozen good restaurants within walking distance.
-The right base for first-timers, foodies, and anyone who doesn't want to drive to dinner.
-Ferry on your doorstep.
+Base here if you're a first-timer, a foodie, or anyone who'd rather not drive to dinner.
+The ferry lands on your doorstep.

 Best basePortara